RaquelLima7/longest-word-game/README.md

-# Longest Word Game is a web application made with Ruby on Rails 💎 and Bootstrap.
+# Longest Word Game is a web application made with Ruby on Rails 💎 and API Wagon Dictionary.

 <br>